 Ejaculatory Ducts are present on each side of the median planeThe lower part of the bladder base comprises of just two ejaculatory duct.
 Every duct traverses anteroinferiorly via the upper posterior half of the prostate and along the side of prostatic utricle to open in the posterior wall of prostatic urethra on the seminal colliculus (verumontanum) on either side of the opening of prostatic utricle.

 Vasa Deferentia (Deferent Ducts)

-All these are 2 in number (left and right).
-Every vas deferens is a thick-walled muscular tube which carries spermatozoa from the epididymis to the ejaculatory duct.
-The vas deferens is around 18 inches (45 cm) long and has a narrow lumen with the exception of in the terminal part that is sacculated- the ampulla of vas deferens.
+The Vas Deferens are 2 in number (left and right).
+It is a thick-walled muscular tube which has the work of carrying spermatozoa from the epididymis to the ejaculatory duct.
+The length of the vas deferens is around 18 inches (45 cm) along with a narrow lumen with the exception of the terminal part that is sacculated- the ampulla of vas deferens.

 Course And Relationships

 It starts at the inferior pole of the testis as direct continuance of the duct of epididymis and ascends upward behind the testis and medial to the epididymis.
 It enters the spermatic cord, where it is located in its posterior part, that is the common site of vasectomy.
 It goes through inguinal canal and enters the abdominal cavity by going through the deep inguinal ring located lateral to the inferior epigastric artery.